SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-Figure~\ref{fig:pipeline} illustrates the architecture and the interfaces of our pipeline. \emph{Stream batch} is a new form of diffusion model architecture first suggested by Kodaira \textit{et al.}~\cite{kodaira2023streamdiffusion} to maximize the throughput of the model.
-Instead of the typical mini-batched use of diffusion model with synchronized timesteps, the noise estimating U-Net is fed with a new input image every timestep along with the last processed batch of images.
-Therefore, each image in a mini-batch has different timestep.
-This architectural modification hides the latency caused by multi-step algorithm of reverse diffusion in equation~\eqref{eq:high-level_algorithm}.
-In order to apply this feature into our region-based text-to-image synthesis framework, instead of a single image, we feed a mini-batch of images of different prompts and masks to the noise estimating U-Net at every timestep, as depicted in Figure~\ref{fig:pipeline}.
+Figure~\ref{fig:pipeline:schematic} illustrates the architecture and the interfaces of our pipeline.
+Instead of the typical mini-batched use of diffusion model with synchronized timesteps, the noise estimator is fed with a new input image every timestep along with the last processed batch of images.
+In other words, each image in a mini-batch has different timestep.
+This architecture hides the latency caused by multi-step algorithm of reverse diffusion.
+Restructuring our stabilized framework in~\ref{fig:pipeline:stabilize} takes several steps.
+The quantized masks, the background images, the noises, and the prompt embeddings differ along each timesteps and should be saved separately.
+Instead of a single image, we change the architecture to process a mini-batch of images of different prompts and masks to the U-Net at every timestep, as depicted in Figure~\ref{fig:pipeline:schematic}.
+We call this the \textit{multi-prompt stream batch} architecture.
+To further reduce the latency, we added asynchronous pre-calculation step applied only when a user command changes the configuration of the text prompts and masks.
+This allows interactive brush-like interfaces elaborated in Section~\ref{sec:6_discussion}.

-\subsubsection{Optimizing Throughput.}
+\paragraph{Optimizing Throughput.}

-We find that preprocessing text prompts and optional background image takes significant delays compared to denoising process.
-Therefore, we suggest alienating these processing steps away from the generation pipeline.
 Additional increase of throughput can be achieved by using a compressed autoencoder such as Tiny AutoEncoder~\cite{tinyvae2023}.
 Detailed analysis on the effect of throughput optimization is in Table~\ref{tab:exp_speed}.